Integrator’s Manual

 Verilator Testbench

-On an experimental basis, the NVDLA release now contains a limited Verilator-based testbench, enabling the NVDLA RTL to be built and tested entirely without non-commercial software.
+On an experimental basis, the NVDLA release now contains a limited Verilator-based testbench, enabling the NVDLA RTL to be built and tested entirely without commercial software.
 The Verilator testbench is expected to work, and is validated against the existing traces, but does not carry the same level of testing as the SystemVerilog testbench does when simulated by VCS.

 Setting up